wenk-silvan/Tour-Of-Heroes/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+If an error appears with a message, like "can't resolver '...app.module .ngfactory' in '...\src', please update the modules to their newest version.
+Especially the @angular/cli".
+Run `npm install -g npm-check-updates` in the console or manually update the version numbers in `package.json`.

 ## Running unit tests